ScaleChain/scalechain/docs/block-format-analysis.md

 https://en.bitcoin.it/wiki/Block

 ## VarInt
-Int fields are encoded as VarInt.
+Some Int fields are encoded as VarInt.
-CVarInt (serialize.h)
+CVarInt (serialize.h in the reference implementation)

 To see the format of VarInt, see WriteVarInt